stuali/my-oceanmarket-1/documentation/build-a-marketplace/deploying-market.md

 ---
-title: Deployment of Ocean Market
+title: Deployment of GeneVault
-description: Step by step guide to a quick deployment of Ocean Market
+description: Step by step guide to a quick deployment of GeneVault
 ---

 # Build and host your Data Marketplace